Some types of products cannot be sold in Western Australia

 Products that fall under these restrictions include:

-- Food, toys or other products designed to resemble tobacco products or packages (candy or chocolate cigars/cigarettes, mints or lollies in a cigarette-like packet and electronic cigarettes).
+- Food, toys or other products designed to resemble tobacco products or packages (candy or chocolate cigars/cigarettes, mints or lollies in a cigarette-like packet).

 - Cigarettes that are not sold in plain packaging.